Chart Color Schemes

 Employment drivers in Craigieburn - Central are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-However, professional & technical services are under-represented at 4.2% compared to Greater Melbourne's 10.1%.
-Employment levels increased by 1.0% and labour force increased by 1.6% during the year to September 2025, causing the unemployment rate to rise by 0.5 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising 0.3 percentage points.
-State-level data from 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Craigieburn - Central's employment mix suggests local employment should increase by 5.8% over five years and 12.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, professional & technical services are under-represented at 4.2% compared to Greater Melbourne's 10.1%.
+The area appears to offer limited local employment opportunities based on Census data.
+Between September 2024 and September 2025, employment levels increased by 1.0%, while the labour force grew by 1.6%, causing the unemployment rate to rise by 0.5 percentage points.
+In contrast, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with a rise in unemployment of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is projected to expand by 6.6%, and over ten years, it is forecast to increase by 13.7%.
+Applying these projections to Craigieburn - Central's employment mix indicates local employment should increase by 5.8% over five years and 12.5% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment